flashbots/suave-specs/specs/rigil/precompiles.md

 ## Precompiles Governance

-Governance process for adding precompiles is in it's early stages but is as follows:
+The governance process for adding precompiles is in it's early stages but is as follows:
 - Discuss the idea in a [forum post](https://collective.flashbots.net/)
 - Open a PR and provide implementation
 - Feedback and review